Fuel management systems: deep dive into fleet fueling solutions

 • Offer centralized management of multiple sites via a web application, circumventing the need—and ongoing cost—of installing/maintaining application software on individual PC workstations.

-• Have the ability to automatically detect and record fuel deliveries.
+• Have the ability to detect and record fuel deliveries automatically.

-• Be able to capture and record tank level in any managed product (automated tang level gauging).
+• Be able to capture and record tank levels in any managed product (automated tang level gauging).

-• Use deliveries, tank levels, pump totalizer readings, and fuel distribution data to perform key tasks such as produce inventory reconciliation reports, close periods, and assign dollar values to fuel related activities.
+• Use deliveries, tank levels, pump totalizer readings, and fuel distribution data to perform critical tasks such as producing inventory reconciliation reports, close periods, and assigning dollar values to fuel-related activities.

 • Send notifications for important events, such as abnormal transactions, low fuel tank levels, and leaks.

 In addition to the above, a critical aspect to consider is installation.
-You want to strike the right balance between cost and reliability (a wired installation that requires digging and trenching), and budgetary constraints (going RF or WiFi to save on installation costs).
+You want to strike the right balance between cost, reliability (a wired installation requiring digging and trenching), and budgetary constraints (going RF or WiFi to save on installation costs).

 Tangible Benefits of an automated fuel management system